 Warning: To uninstall cert-manger you should always use the same process for installing but in reverse.
 Deviating from the following process whether cert-manager has been installed from static manifests or Helm can cause issues and potentially broken states.
 Please ensure you follow the below steps when uninstalling to prevent this happening.

-Before continuing, ensure that all cert-manager resources that have been created by users have been deleted.
+Before continuing, ensure that unwanted cert-manager resources that have been created by users have been deleted.
 You can check for any existing resources with the following command:

-Once all these resources have been deleted you are ready to uninstall cert-manager using the procedure determined by how you installed.
+Once the unneeded resources have been deleted, you are ready to uninstall cert-manager using the procedure determined by how you installed.

 Uninstalling from an installation with regular manifests is a case of running